 TOM ARGY-Tom Argy has been associated with field bands since his first experience as a staff member at East Syracuse Minoa and Liverpool High School marching bands.
 He has been a member of the New York State Federation of Contest Judges (NYSFJC) since its early years and currently serves as president of the organization.
 He has served on the executive committee of the Federation in various capacities and has been the liaison between the NYFCJ and the NYSFBC.
 Mr. Argy continues his association with the NYSFBC as chief judge at many of the fall contests and has been active as an adjudicator for Winter Guard International (WGI) and Drum Corps Associates (DCA).
 He is also a member of the Hall of Fame in the Mid-York Color Guard Circuit, North East Color Guard Circuit and an associate member of the Drum Corps World Hall of Fame.
 He has been a Championship Finalists judge many times for all of the above organizations.
 Mr. Argy was also a member of the Syracuse Brigadiers Drum and Bugle Corps.

 During his tenure at Norwich, the band program maintained a diverse and comprehensive curriculum.
 He has conducted numerous award-winning concert bands, wind ensembles, brass bands, woodwind choirs and percussion ensembles.
-Under his direction, Norwich won the Best of Class Award at the annual Sherburne Pageant of Bands (1997, 1998, 2002, 2003, 2004, 2005, 2006 and 2007).
+Under his direction, Norwich won the Best of Class Award eight times at the annual Sherburne Pageant of Bands (1997, 1998, 2002, 2003, 2004, 2005, 2006 and 2007).